-Bone disease such as osteoporosis, osteopenia and osteomalacia may also be more common in people who have had a gastrectomy although not all studies have found this to be true.
-When you have osteoporosis, the strength and size of your bones is reduced.
+Bone diseases such as osteoporosis, osteopenia and osteomalacia may also be more common in people who have had a gastrectomy although not all studies have found this to be true.
+When you have osteoporosis, the strength and size of your bones are reduced.
 Even a small injury may lead to broken bones.
 To maintain good bone health and prevent osteoporosis you should eat a balanced diet that includes adequate calcium and vitamin D, engage in regular physical activity, avoid heavy alcohol use and not smoke.

 It is possible that bone disease after gastrectomy may be due to reduced dietary intake of calcium and vitamin D, reduced absorption of calcium and /or vitamin D, and possibly changes in hormones that regulate bone metabolism.
 Evidence for any of these factors is unclear.

 Regardless, it is important to monitor bone density (DEXA) and vitamin D levels (25-OHD Vitamin D) as well as consume adequate amounts of calcium and vitamin D rich foods.
 The current guidelines from the Institute of Medicine recommend a 25-OHD level of 20 mg/mL for good bone health.
 The Institute of Medicine recommends an intake of 600 IU per day of vitamin D for those under the age of 70 years and 600 IU per day of vitamin D for those over age 70 years.
 It is not safe to take levels of vitamin D beyond 4,000 IU per day.